The following image was made from Divide Fractions With Circles Designer:

 Imagine you are covering the dividend circles with the divisor circles.
 You might have to imagine some cutting and pasting to cover the dividend with the divisor.
 The third row, representing the quotient, shows how the divisor will fit into the dividend.
 There is a color change of light blue and dark blue after each divisor has been fit into the dividend.
 You can see from the image that 3 divisor circles fit into the dividend.
 The quotient then is 3.

-To calculate the quotient, first write the dividend and the divisor in fraction form as shown in the example below.
+The picture shows how to calculate the quotient.
+First write the dividend and the divisor in fraction form as shown in the example.
 Then multiply 33/10 by the inverse of the divisor.
 The inverse of the divisor is found by replacing the numerator with the denominator and the denominator with the numerator.
 In short, divide by 11/10 by multiplying by 10/11.

 See MULTIPLY FRACTIONS for instructions on how to multiply fractions.